Hexa Cover

 #AD4

 An integral part of a successful user experience in Hexa is based on fast Hexabot recognition and customization.
-That’s why, I introduced “Codenames”.
-This feature uses a 3 character sequence, called “Unique ID” in order to identify each bot in the app and during service support.
+Instead of using an image, “Codenames” uses a 3 character sequence or “Unique ID” in order to identify each bot in the app and during service support.

 Space is dark and lonely,